 It can be fun trying to write on your own.
 And while much of what you now know came from experience, that hasn’t been your only teacher.
 You learned most of the basics from a variety of educators and mentors.
 Writing is no different from any other art or craft.
 Yes, you do need to practice.
 But practicing the wrong things can lead to some bad habits—and results.

-You need to learn the basic skills of continuity and flow, of creating emphasis in the right places, of basic grammar and punctuation (which might allow you to bend the rules once you know them), etc. That learning can come from books, a classroom, or a support group.
+You need to learn the basic skills of continuity and flow, of creating emphasis in the right places, of basic grammar and punctuation (which might allow you to bend the rules once you know them), and so on.
+That learning can come from books, a classroom, or a support group.
 Writing, just like other endeavors, has a collection of knowledge of what works.
-It can be more productive—and yes, more fun—to stand on the shoulders of others than to go it alone and possibly fail.
+It can be more productive—and even more fun—to stand on the shoulders of others than to go it alone and possibly fail.

 Who’s the final judge?